Table of Contents

 Storage Directory

 This storage folder stored cache, session and compiled files generated by the framework.
-So storage folder has three subfolders app, framework and logs which stored files accordingly names.
-App directory stores files which are generated by applications like user-profiles and other details which are publicly available.
-Framework directory stored all files generated by the laravel framework like templates, file-based sessions and cache.
-Log directory stored all log generated by the application.
+So storage folder has three subfolders app, framework and logs which stored files accordingly to names.
+App directory stores files which are generated by applications like user profiles and other details which are publicly available.
+The Framework directory stores all files generated by the laravel framework like templates, file-based sessions and cache.
+The log directory stores all logs generated by the application.

 Test Directory